tirofina/citydatahub_data_core_module/bigdatastorage/docs/1. overview/bigdatastorage.md

 ## 1.2.
 How Thrift server and Data Core are connected

-Spark Thrift Server is connected to Data Service Broker in Data Core through JDBC and ODBC protocol.
+Spark Thrift Server is connected to Data Service Broker in Data Core through JDBC protocol.

 <br/>